 In moving to Portugal, I put an end to that temporary lifestyle.
 Like many fellow English teachers who return to Europe after stints abroad, I was relieved to find a place to stop and put down roots.

 It wasn’t long before I’d fallen in love, not only with Portugal, but with my husband, Mike.
 Portugal is my home, and where the biggest chunk of my heart is.

 Through settling down here, I’ve come to know people from all walks of life and many different countries who have built a new life for themselves in Portugal.
 Needless to say, they’re not all rich or retired and they don’t swan around drinking cocktails all of the time.
 They’re just people, like me.

-I’m still a traveller; I hope I always will be.
+I’m still a traveller at heart, in the sense that I get excited about exploring new and familiar places – I hope I always will be.
 But now I’m proud and happy to call myself an expat, too.

 If you’re thinking of moving to Portugal, or any other country for that matter, you’ll need to do your homework.
-I’d start by reading A Better Life For half The Price In Portugal And 17 Other Countries.
+I’d start by taking a look at these Resources For Living In Portugal

 This post is part of my Personal A to Z of Portugal and I know I’ve bent the rules a little with my ‘X is for…’, for which I apologise.